← Back to Home

 The device processes queued messages and sends SMS using the providedto number; no phone number registry exists on the server.

-Devices fetch queued messages via /api/device/messages/pending and report status (sent or failed) via /api/device/messages/[messageId]/status.
+Devices fetch queued messages via /api/device/messages/pending and report status (sent, failed, or expired) via /api/device/messages/[messageId]/status.
 A device is considered online if it has attempted a poll in the last 4 minutes.
 When no device is specified, the server selects an active device and prioritizes devices that are online.

 HTTP Status Codes